github/docs/content/rest/search.md

 {% data reusables.enterprise.rate_limit %}

 The REST API has a custom rate limit for searching.
-For requests using [Basic Authentication](/rest#authentication), [OAuth](/rest#authentication), or [client ID and secret](/rest#increasing-the-unauthenticated-rate-limit-for-oauth-applications), you can make up to 30 requests per minute.
+For authenticated requests, you can make up to 30 requests per minute.
 For unauthenticated requests, the rate limit allows you to make up to 10 requests per minute.

+{% ifversion fpt or ghec %}
+{% note %}

+**Note:** Starting on April 10, 2023, the "[Search code](/rest/search#search-code)" endpoint will require you to authenticate and limit you to 10 requests per minute.
+The other search endpoints will stay the same.
+For more information, see [this blog post](https://github.blog/changelog/2023-03-10-changes-to-the-code-search-api/).

+{% endnote %}
+{% endif %}

 See the [rate limit documentation](/rest/rate-limit) for details on determining your current rate limit status.